-Scope, type/method of teaching and organizational form: 4 hours per week: lecture (2 hours) + seminar (2 hours), total 44 hours per semester, combined form (primarily in-person)
+Scope, type/method of teaching and organizational form: lecture + seminar, total 26 hours per semester, combined form (primarily in-person)

-Student workload: 11 x 4 hours of direct teaching = 44 hours (22 hours of lectures + 22 hours of seminars); 8 hours of preparation for the midterm test; 8 hours of preparation of the seminar paper; 60 hours of literature study and preparation for the oral examination.
-Total 120 hours of student work.
-Teaching methods: lecture, demonstration, dialogue with students, dialogue in a group of students, group work, problem-based tasks, application of theoretical knowledge to practical examples, analytical and interpretative work with literary text, e-learning, guided self-study
+Student workload: 26 hours of direct teaching (13 hours lecture + 13 hours seminar); 14 hours preparation for the midterm test; 14 hours preparation of the seminar paper; 66 hours study of literature and preparation for the oral examination.
+A total of 120 hours of student work.

+Teaching methods: lecture, demonstration, dialogue with students, dialogue in a group of students, group work, problem-based tasks, application of theoretical knowledge to practical examples, analytical and interpretative work with a literary text, e-learning, guided self-study